 To evaluate the runtime performance of MICA, we tested it against BLASTX, RapSearch2 (Zhao et al., 2012) and Diamond (Buchfink et al., 2015).
 On five read sets (ERR335622, ERR335625, ERR335631, ERR335635,

 ERR335636) totaling 207,623 151-nucleotide reads from the American Gut Microbiome project, we found that MICA provides measurable runtime improvements over DIAMOND with no further loss in accuracy (Table 2a), and substantial runtime improvements over BLASTX.
 Notably, the mean running time for BLASTX was 58,215 minutes, while MICA took an average of 15.6 minutes, a speedup of 3,724x.
 MICA uses DIAMOND for its coarse search, and can use either DIAMOND or BLASTX for its fine search.

-Using BLASTX for fine search comes at a small run-time penalty (40% in our testing) but allows for additional BLAST arguments that DIAMOND does not support, such as XML output, which may be useful in some pipelines.
-We also evaluated MICA using BLASTX for the coarse and the fine search; this approach performed slightly slower than DIAMOND, requiring an average of 89 minutes, though it was somewhat more accurate, at 95.9% recall compared to DIAMOND’s 90.4% recall.
+We also evaluated MICA using BLASTX for both the coarse and the fine search; this approach performed slightly slower than DIAMOND, requiring an average of 89 minutes, though it was somewhat more accurate, at 95.9% recall compared to DIAMOND’s 90.4% recall.
 MICA using BLASTX for both coarse and fine search relied on a query-side clustering (discussed in Supplemental Methods); we note that the time spent performing query-side clustering is included for here; without query-side clustering, this variant of MICA takes 2,278 minutes, a speedup of 25x over BLASTX.

-As shown in Table 2b, MICA accelerates DIAMOND with no further loss in accuracy: 90.4% compared to unaccelerated BLASTX.
+MICA accelerates DIAMOND with no further loss in accuracy: 90.4% compared to unaccelerated BLASTX (Table 2b).
 Experiments validating accuracy treated BLASTX as a gold standard.
 Since MICA accelerates DIAMOND using entropy-scaling techniques, false positives with respect to DIAMOND are not possible, but false negatives are.
 We report as accuracy the fraction of BLASTX hits that are also returned by MICA.

 DIAMOND’s clever indexing and alphabet reduction provide excellent runtime performance already, though its running time still scales linearly with database size.
 In contrast, as an entropy-scaling search, MICA will demonstrate greater acceleration as database sizes grow (Daniels et al., 2013).
 Moreover, MICA can use standard BLASTX for its fine search, which allows the user to pass arbitrary parameters to the underlying BLASTX.
-Thus, MICA with BLASTX may be suitable for a wider variety of existing analysis pipelines.
+Using BLASTX for fine search comes at a small run-time penalty (40% in our testing) but allows for additional BLAST arguments that DIAMOND does not support, such as XML output, which may be useful in some pipelines.
+[AU: Merge redundant sentences.
+Highlighted sentence copied from earlier paragraph]Thus, MICA with BLASTX may be suitable for a wider variety of existing analysis pipelines.

 Application to protein structure search